evclubstr/evclubstr.github.io/index.md

 ## Welcome to Official St. Robert CHS electric vehicle challenge team

-We will be participating to Waterloo Electric Vehicle Challenge in 2020
+We will be participating at the University of Waterloo's Electric Vehicle Challenge in 2020

-Hosted by Waterloo Engineering, the Waterloo High School Electric Vehicle (EV) Challenge encourages students to design and test their own electric car in an annual endurance competition.
+Hosted by the University of Waterloo's Engineering faculty, the University of Waterloo Electric Vehicle (EV) Challenge encourages students to design and race their own electric car in the annual endurance competition.

 [https://uwaterloo.ca/electric-vehicle-challenge/](https://uwaterloo.ca/electric-vehicle-challenge/)

 ### Join our club

-Sign in with your GitHub account and comment on this issue [How to join EVClubSTR?](https://github.com/evclubstr/evclubstr.github.io/issues/1 "Join EVClubSTR Team") with your bio and the teams you'll like to participate in.
+Sign in with your GitHub account and comment on this issue [How to join EVClubSTR?](https://github.com/evclubstr/evclubstr.github.io/issues/1 "Join EVClubSTR Team") with your bio and the teams you'd like to participate in.

 ### Follow us on